Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 To complement the previous results, 5 provides additional experiments conducted to evaluate some variations in the classification workflow.

 Table 5: F1 and BA obtained for different configurations after 10-fold CV.
 TempCNN is abbreviated CNN.
 “Same” means that the configuration is the same as in 3.
 “BS” stands for batch size and “BN” for batch normalization.
-“Imb.” is the strategy used to deal with imbalanced data, “CW” stands for Class Weight, “Under.” means that the oak plots were undersampled by randomly selecting 400 training plots.
-For SMOTE (S) and ADASYN (A), the number of neighbors is given (S100 means SMOTE with 100 neighbors).
+“Imb.
+Strat.” is the strategy used to deal with imbalanced data, “Under.” means that the oak plots were undersampled by randomly selecting 400 training plots.
+For SMOTE and ADASYN, the number of neighbors is given (SMOTE k=100 means SMOTE with 100 neighbors).
 The 95% confidence interval is in parentheses.

 MLP 128, 64, 32 - Same 0.79 (0.05) 0.77 (0.04)